chubbyanh/maias-orchard/README.md

 4. Copy the SHH address.
 5. Open GitBash
 6. Navigate to the correct directory.
-7. Create a new directory named 'cork-swap'.
+7. Create a new directory named 'maias-orchard'.
-8. CD into 'cork-swap'.
+8. CD into 'maias-orchard'.
 9. Enter 'git clone SSH_ADDRESS'
 10. GitBash will clone the repository into this directory.
 11. enter 'code .' and this will open VS CODE and happy coding.